wind-create/web-dsc/README.md

 # MYSQL
 MySQL is an open source DBMS with two forms of license, namely Free Software (free software) and Shareware (proprietary software that is limited use).
 So MySQL is a free database server with GNU General Public License (GPL) so you can use it for personal or commercial needs without having to pay for an existing license.
 SQL itself is a language used in data retrieval in a relational database or structured database.
 So, MySQL is a database management system that uses SQL as the connecting language between application software and database server.
+# XAMPP
+XAMPP is a compilation of free software (comparable to a Linux distribution), it's free of charge and it's free to copy under the terms of the GNU General Public Licence.
+But it is only the compilation of XAMPP that is published under GPL.
+Please check every single licence of the contained products to get an overview of what is, and what isn't, allowed.
+In the case of commercial use please take a look at the product licences (especially MySQL), from the XAMPP point of view commercial use is also free.
 #  CodeIgniter
 CodeIgniter is a PHP Framework that runs on PHP 4 and PHP 5 (Basuki, 2010).
 The main purpose of CodeIgniter is to make programmers easier in developing applications quickly without having to do programming from zero.
 Thus, PHP programmers who have a programming basis can work faster to produce the required application.
 #  Bootstrap